maxloopinmok/weekly-report/20 - 2023 Monday December 18 to Sunday December 24.md

 # Tasks to do:
 - December 2023: Learn more from the Udemy course "Build Web Apps with React & Firebase"
-- December 2023: Learn more from the Udemy course "React JS Masterclass: Zero To Job Ready With 10 Projects"
 - December 2023: Learn more from the Udemy course "Learn LangChain: Build #22 LLM Apps using OpenAI & Llama 2"
 - Learn more from the Udemy course "Complete Tensorflow 2 and Keras Deep Learning Bootcamp"
 - Learn more from the Udemy course "PyTorch for Deep Learning with Python Bootcamp"